sgorgun/generic-stack-upskill/README.md

 ## Task Description

 In this task you have to implement a class that represents a growable array based generic stack.
 The class must fulfill these requirements:
-- The class sould be implement `IEnumerable<T>` interface.
 - Fields
-    - The class sould have a private field `items` to store an stack elements.
+    - The class should have a private field `items` to store an stack elements.
 The field type must be `T[]`.
-    - The class sould have a private field `count` to store an count of the items in the stack.
+    - The class should have a private field `count` to store an count of the items in the stack.
 The field type must be `int`.
-    - The class sould have a private field `version` to store an version of the stack object.
+    - The class should have a private field `version` to store an version of the stack object.
 The field type must be `int`.
 It using by enumerator.
-    - The class sould have a private const field `DefaultCapacity` to store an default count of the inner array.
+    - The class should have a private const field `DefaultCapacity` to store an default count of the inner array.
 The field type must be `int`.
 - Properties
-    - The class sould have a public property `Count` to access the `count` field.
+    - The class should have a public property `Count` to access the `count` field.
 The property sould have only the public get accessor.
 - Constructors
-    - The class sould have a public parameterless constructor that must initialize a class object with default values.
+    - The class should have a public parameterless constructor that must initialize a class object with default values.
 The default value for `count` field is `0`, the default value for `items` is an array with `DefaultCapacity` length, the default value for `version` is `0`.
-    - The class sould have a public constructor with `capacity` that initialize a initial capacity of the `items` array.
+    - The class should have a public constructor with `capacity` that initialize a initial capacity of the `items` array.
 The initial capacity must be a non-negative number.
-    - The class sould have a public constructor with `IEnumerable<T>?` parameter and fills a Stack with the contents of a particular collection.
+    - The class should have a public constructor with `IEnumerable<T>?` parameter and fills a Stack with the contents of a particular collection.
 The default value for `count` field is `0`, the default value for `items` is an array with `DefaultCapacity` length, the default value for `version` is `0`.
 - Instance Methods
+    - The class should have a public `Push` method that inserts an object at the top of the stack.
+The `count` and `version` values increase by one.
+    - The class should have a public `Pop` method that removes and returns the object at the top of the stack.
+The `count` decrease by one and `version` value increace by one.
+    - The class should have a public `Peek` method that returns the object at the top of the stack without removing it.
+The `count` and `version` values are not changed.
+    - The class should have a public `ToArray` method that copies the elements of stack to a new array.
+    - The class should have a public `Contains` method that determines whether an element is in the stack.
+Compare items using the default equality comparer.
+- The class should be implement `IEnumerable<T>` interface.

 The detailed explanations of the task are provided in the XML-comments for the methods and in test cases of unit tests.